ogallagher/hubble/readme.md

             - [x] numStars = bubble.label.name if (bubble.link == “/rate” && this.focused)
             - [x] if (numStars >= #.label.name || #.focused), fill(255)
         - [x] if address == "", prompt for the user to register or log in on select()
-        - [x] if address.length < 0, add branches to game.rating, which send /rate get to server on select()
+        - [x] if address.length lessthan 0, add branches to game.rating, which send /rate get to server on select()
         - [x] handle server’s response to /rate: update game.rating and account.reviews
             - [x] fix alterations of game.rating and account.reviews.
 The former appends as a string, and the latter doesn’t seem to change at all -> I think the query’s JSON wasn’t parsed correctly server-side
     - [x] server: add game.reviews to store the number of people that have rated the game